-Accepted students must demonstrate foundational knowledge in discipline specific areas of cognitive, biological, developmental, and social psychology by passing the GRE Psychology Subject Test with a minimum score > 50%.
-Students who do not pass can choose to take it again at the student's expense.
-If a student opts not to retake the GRE Psychology Subject Test, the program will review the student's transcript(s) for evidence that an undergraduate course in the relevant discipline specific area was passed with a grade of A or B. If there is no such course on the transcript, the student will be required to enroll in and pass an undergraduate course in the discipline specific area with a minimum grade of B.
+Accepted students must demonstrate foundational knowledge in discipline specific areas of cognitive, biological, developmental, and social psychology.
+The program will review the student's undergraduate/graduate transcript(s) for evidence that an undergraduate/graduate course in the relevant discipline specific area was passed with a grade of A or B. Any such course must be determined eligible by the program (see guidelines below).
+If there is no such course on the transcript, the student will be required to enroll in and pass an undergraduate course in the discipline specific area with a minimum grade of B. Alternatively, a student can demonstrate foundational knowledge in any one of these areas by passing the GRE Psychology Subject Test taken at the student's expense or by taking a program developed exam.
+Students who do not pass on the first attempt can choose to take it again.

-Guideline for Determining Equivalence of Courses Taken at the Undergraduate Level as Fulfillment Criteria for Discipline-Specific Knowledge (DSK) at the Foundational Level
+Guideline for Determining Courses Taken at the Undergraduate/Graduate Level fulfill Criteria for Discipline-Specific Knowledge (DSK) at the Foundational Level

-- Students should submit the request for a course evaluation as a way to fulfill foundational level DSK by completing the Request for a Course Equivalence Evaluation Form (Appendix A). - 2.
+- 1. Students should submit the request for a course evaluation as a way to fulfill foundational level DSK by completing the Request for a Course Equivalence Evaluation Form (Appendix A). - 2.
 Along with the request form, students need to submit the course transcripts and syllabus.
 If the course was taken at an international institution, an explanation of the grading system is also required. - 3.
-For the purposes of this equivalence evaluation, DSK foundational knowledge will be defined as those skills which may be acquired prior to entry into the doctoral program, such as through undergraduate area courses or GRE subject tests. - 4.
+For the purposes of this equivalence evaluation, DSK foundational knowledge will be defined as those skills which may be acquired prior to entry into the doctoral program, such as through undergraduate area courses, graduate area courses that include teaching foundational level knowledge, or GRE or program developed subject tests. - 4.
 Only courses with a "B" or Higher grade will be considered for this requirement.
 Grades of "P" or "S" will not transfer unless the transcript legend indicates that it is equivalent to a "B" or higher. - 5.
 Determining that course is equivalent does not necessarily mean courses are identical.
 The guiding questions for making such decisions are: Having successfully completed the course at the external institution, has the student acquired the basic knowledge in this domain?
 Is this course equivalent in content to the courses taught at the undergraduate level at UTRGV? - 6.
-The DCT will assign a reviewer depending on the DSK to be approved.
+The director of clinical training will assign a reviewer depending on the DSK to be approved.
 The reviewer must be either a core Ph.D. faculty member or a PhD-affiliated member who is an expert in the relevant DSK area. - 7.
-Once the reviewer accepts the assignment, the DCT will send the syllabus and other information to the reviewer.
-In addition, the DCT will request the reviewers' CVs to be attached to the equivalence decision. - 8.
-Academic standards should be maintained when granting course equivalencies.
+Once the reviewer accepts the assignment, the director of clinical training will send the syllabus and other information to the reviewer.
+In addition, the director of clinical training will request the reviewers' CVs to be attached to the fulfillment decision. - 8.
+Academic standards should be maintained when granting course fulfillments.
 Faculty have authority over the curriculum.
-Determining equivalencies, they judge if the course is equal in value, worth, and meaning.
+Determining fulfillments, they judge if the course is suitable in terms of breath of coverage.